 We were the first to have a production NUMA API to which Oracle could port and we were quite a bit sooner to the whole NUMA trend than anyone else.
 Our’s was the first production NUMA system.

 Now, this VP is no longer at Oracle but the (redacted) response was, “Why would we want to use any of this ^#$%.”
 We (me and the three others presenting the API) were caught off guard.
 However, we all knew that the question was a really good question.
 There were still good companies making really tight, high-end SMPs with uniform memory.
 Just because we (Sequent) had to move into NUMA architecture didn’t mean we were blind to the reality around us.
-However, one thing we knew for sure—all system in the future would have NUMA attributes of varying levels.
+However, one thing we knew for sure—all systems in the future would have NUMA attributes of varying levels.
 All our competition was either in varying stages of denial or doing what I like to refer to as “Poo-pooh it while you do it.”
-All the major players came out with NUMA systems.
+All the major players eventually came out with NUMA systems.
 Some sooner, some later and the others died trying.

 That takes us to Commodity NUMA and the new purpose of this “Part I” post.